EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 - Floating IP address
 	- Should belong to the network connecting to iSCSI_switch
 - Mirror disk
+	- File System: none
 	- Data Partition Device Name: /dev/cp-diska2
 	- Cluster Partition Device Name: /dev/cp-diska1
-	- File System: none
-- Exec
+- EXEC
 	- e.g. Resource name is *exec-iscsi*
-	- Should depend on a Floating IP address and Mirror disk
+	- Should depend on the Floating IP resource and Mirror disk resource.
-		- Add Floating IP address and Mirror disk in **Dependency** tab.
+		- Add Floating IP and Mirror disk resources in the **Dependency** tab.
-	- Replace scripts with new scripts below.
+	- Replace scripts with new scripts below:

 		*start.sh*
 		```